DeliaDavila/Cryptocurrencies/README.md

 The company can then use the model to made decisions about how to select cryptocurrencies for inclusion into their crypto portfolio.

-### Results and suggestions
+## Results and suggestions
-For the initial unsupervised learning, we chose to use 4 groups.
-Note:

 One initial finding that is evident from this initial pass is a significant outlier in the data, represented in the model by a red X. This currency is BitTorrent, which is not commonly known as a cryptocurrency so might best be removed from the dataset.
 The points represented in the model by purple squares might also be investigated as potential outliers.

-To reach the goal of understanding how the cryptocurrency market should be split, there are several additional steps that could be taken.
-Additional models could be run with certain segments of data removed, to determine if the number of logical groups changes.
-Once groups have been investigated, data analysts can examine the groups of data to come up with theories of how these groups occur and what drives the differences.
-They can then train and fit algorithms to run supervised machine learning.
-Algorithms are again trained to determine whether they accurately predict further data.
+Once the suggested groupings have been looked at by analysts, they will have a sense of whether the groupings are logical or incidental, as explained above.
+The unsupervised learning could be run again with an increased number of groups.
+This may allow for some theories to be come more evident.

+Data analysts will set up theories, then run supervised machine learning to determine whether they accurately predict further data.
 Theories can be tested and proved or disproved until a working model is established.
 The company can then use the model to made decisions about how to select cryptocurrencies for inclusion into their crypto portfolio